-Agricultural Cultivation/Operations: As defined by General Plan Policy 8.2.2.1.
+"Agricultural Cultivation/Operations:" As defined by General Plan Policy 8.2.2.1.

-Arborist: A person certified by the International Society of Arboriculture (ISA) that provides professional advice regarding trees in the County.
+"Arborist" means a person certified by the International Society of Arboriculture (ISA) that provides professional advice regarding trees in the County.

-CAL FIRE: California Department of Forestry and Fire Protection.
+"CAL FIRE" means the California Department of Forestry and Fire Protection.

-Commercial Firewood Cutting: Fuel wood production where a party cuts firewood for sale or profit.
+"Commercial Firewood Cutting" means fuel wood production where a party cuts firewood for sale or profit.

-Conservation Easement: An easement granting a right or interest in real property that is appropriate to retaining land or water areas predominately in their natural, scenic, open, or wooded condition; retaining such areas as suitable habitat for fish, plants, or wildlife; or maintaining existing land uses.
+"Conservation Easement" means an easement granting a right or interest in real property that is appropriate to retaining land or water areas predominately in their natural, scenic, open, or wooded condition; retaining such areas as suitable habitat for fish, plants, or wildlife; or maintaining existing land uses.

-For Conservation Easement dedication (on-site) or acquisition (off-site) as mitigation for Oak Woodlands impacts, a Conservation Easement to the satisfaction of County Counsel and the Development Services Director shall be required to ensure the long term maintenance and preservation of Oak Woodlands.
+For Conservation Easement dedication (on-site) or acquisition (off-site) as mitigation for Oak Woodlands impacts, a Conservation Easement to the satisfaction of County Counsel and the Director shall be required to ensure the long term maintenance and preservation of Oak Woodlands.
 The Conservation Easement shall provide for the preservation of the designated area in perpetuity and shall include such terms, conditions, and financial endowments for monitoring and management deemed necessary by the County to ensure the long term preservation of the Oak Woodlands within the easement area.
 The Conservation Easement shall be in favor of the County or a County-approved conservation organization.

-Deed Restriction: Private agreements that restrict the use of the real estate and are listed in the deed.
+"Deed Restriction" means private agreements that restrict the use of the real estate and are listed in the deed.
 Restrictions travel with the deed, and cannot generally be removed by new owners.

-Defensible Space: The area within the perimeter of a parcel, development, neighborhood or community where basic wildland fire protection practices and measures are implemented, in order to defend against encroaching wildfires or provide for people to escape structure fires.
+"Defensible Space" means the area within the perimeter of a parcel, development, neighborhood or community where basic wildland fire protection practices and measures are implemented, in order to defend against encroaching wildfires or provide for people to escape structure fires.

 Defensible space is required by any person who owns, leases, controls, operates or maintains a building or structure in or adjoining any mountainous area, forest-covered lands, brush-covered lands, grass-covered lands or any land that is covered with flammable material.
-PRC 4291 requires 100 feet of Defensible Space (or to the property line if less than 100 feet) from every building or structure that is used for support or shelter of any use or occupancy.
+PRC Section 4291 requires 100 feet of Defensible Space (or to the property line if less than 100 feet) from every building or structure that is used for support or shelter of any use or occupancy.

-Developed Parcel:
+"Developed Parcel" means: